 AVMVCD personnel have increased mosquito surveillance in the area and will continue to place traps that are designed to attract egg-laying Aedes mosquitoes.
-Once trapped, the mosquitoes are contaminated with larvicide.
-When they leave the trap, they spread larvicide to several breeding sites around the trap.
+When the mosquitoes enter the trap, they are contaminated with larvicide.
+After they leave the trap, they spread this larvicide to several other containers around the trap.
 This targets larvae in small and hard to find breeding sources.
 The adult mosquito also gets infected with a mosquito-specific fungus that kills her before she can spread disease.
-In addition to increased surveillance efforts, residents in the surrounding area will be informed about the proximity of this invasive mosquito and will be advised to do their part to eliminate this mosquito.
+In addition to increased surveillance efforts, residents in the surrounding area will be informed about this invasive mosquito and will be advised to do their part to eliminate this mosquito.